anna-krv/laba-1/README.md

-# lab-random-numbers
+# laba-1
-10 methods to generate random numbers
+10 methods to generate random numbers written in C++